openshift/enhancements/enhancements/update/available-update-metadata.md

 I prefer `homepage`, but [in this thread][homepage-vs-url], Clayton and Lala pushed back against it.
 The pushback seems to revolve around a belief that domains, organizations, projects and such can have homepages, but that releases are too specific to deserve that name.
 I think the homepage semantics can apply clearly to any noun, including releases as well as domains, organizations, etc.
-But I am comfortable with `url` as long as the declared semantics are "the most generic URI still scoped to this release", and that's what we have here via the "if you know of no more-specific resource" wording.
+I am comfortable with `url` as long as the declared semantics are "the most generic URI still scoped to this release, `url` is an appropriate reference for all information about the release".
+I have been unable to get Clayton to agree to wording expressing these semantics so far (more discussion [here][url-docs-a] and [here][url-docs-b]), but the existing wording does not rule out those semantics, so maybe we can update the docs later to clarify this point without it being an API-breaking change.

-And then `url` instead of `uri` because Kubernetes APIs have lots of URL precedent, despire RFC 3986's URIs making [the location vs. identifier distinction][rfc-3986-s1.1.3] in 2005.
+And then `url` instead of `uri` because Kubernetes APIs have lots of URL precedent, despite RFC 3986's URIs making [the location vs. identifier distinction][rfc-3986-s1.1.3] in 2005.

 ### Pass-through metadata maps